Welcome to Digital Systems!

 Hello.
 Thanks for taking a look at the EEE4084F Digital Systems website.
 All the resources on this site are available for free use and reuse without written consent from the lecturer; if you are using any of the resources for a formal course or lectures then I would appreciate if you acknowledged the source, see the EEE4084F Resource Use Policy for details.

 Objective of this Course

 The objective of this course is to develop an understanding of the concepts involved in the design and development of high performance and special-purpose digital computing systems, in terms of both hardware and software design.
-The course builds on a basic understanding of parallel computing principles, expanding the students' expertise into the specialized fields of reconfigurable computing and high performance parallel computing.
-The coursework involves four laboratory assignments and two mini projects.
-A number of compulsory quizzes are held, for which advanced notice and a syllabus is provided.
+The course builds on a basic understanding of parallel computing principles, expanding the students' expertise into the specialized fields of reconfigurable computing, heterogeneous computing and high performance parallel computing.
+The coursework involves laboratory assignments and two mini projects.
+A number of compulsory tests are held, for which advanced notice and a syllabus is provided.
 The lecture sessions include presentations by lecturers, seminars and workshops during which students learn fundamental theories, brainstorm ideas, and discuss influential and recent publications in the field.